wrf/genomeGTFtools/README.md

 # genomeGTFtools

 ## Overview
 These are some scripts to convert various features and annotations into a GFF-like file for use in genome browsers.
+There are also general purpose tools for genome annotation.

+Many of these tools were used in [our analysis of the genome of the sponge *Tethya wilhelma*](https://bitbucket.org/molpalmuc/sponge-oxygen).
+Please cite the paper: [Mills, DB. et al (2018) The last common ancestor of animals lacked the HIF pathway and respired in low-oxygen environments. *eLife* 7:e31176.](https://doi.org/10.7554/eLife.31176)

+## number_contigs_by_length
+By convention, the longest chromosomes are numbered first.
+This naturally applies to scaffolds as well.
+Contigs/scaffolds can be renumbered and reordered with `number_contigs_by_length.py` script.
+Use the option `-c` to specify an additional output file of the conversion vector, that can be used to rename the scaffold column in any GFF file with the `rename_gtf_contigs.py` script.

 ## pfam2gff
 This has two modes: one will convert the "tabular" hmmscan output (generated using PFAM-A, which can be found in [the FTP section of PFAM](http://pfam.xfam.org/) as the database) into a protein GFF with domains at the protein positions.